Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Clinical audiologists are health care professionals who measure and evaluate a person's ability to hear sounds, and specialize in the treatment of people with hearing disorders.
+Clinical audiologists are healthcare professionals who measure and evaluate a person's ability to hear sounds.
+They specialize in the treatment of people with hearing disorders.
 Audiologists often study and provide guidance for people on the following topics:

 How language is learned and spoken

 The anatomy of the human ear, brain, and nerves